stanford-cs149/asst2/README.md

 ## Handin ##

 Please submit your work using [Canvas](http://canvas.stanford.edu).
 Your submission should include both your task system code, and a writeup describing your implementation.
-We are expecting the following three files in the handin:
+We are expecting the following five files in the handin:

+ * part_a/task_sys.cpp
+ * part_a/task_sys.h
- * taskSys.cpp
+ * part_b/task_sys.cpp
- * taskSys.h
+ * part_b/task_sys.h
  * writeup.pdf

 #### Code Handin ####